-Provides access to the performance of the index with a single
+Provides access to this segment of the market with a single transaction

-Optimised risk/return profile thanks to a broad diversification across a range of countries and sectors.
+Optimised risk/return profile thanks to a broad diversification across a range of equity factors and sectors.

 The fund offers a high degree of transparency and cost efficiency.